danny8632/fullstack-rust/README.md

 # Install PostgreSQL

 I'm using Arch linux.
-So this install guide will show the installlation on Arch.
+So this install guide will show the installation on Arch.
 [Original guide](https://wiki.archlinux.org/title/PostgreSQL#Installation)

 1. Install PostgreSQL